xerolinux/XeroWiki/docs/plasma.md

 ![type:video](https://www.youtube.com/embed/v0UPif52i5A)

-The script might change, so please use the above video only as a reference.
-Please keep that in mind.
+The script is subject to change over time, so please treat the video above as a general reference rather than an exact guide.
+As updates and improvements are made, some steps or options may differ from what is shown.
+Keep that in mind while following along, and always refer to the most recent version of this guide for the best results.

 <p align="center">
     <img src="https://i.imgur.com/TOZNp4j.png" alt="shot">